Richienb/node-polyfill-webpack-plugin/readme.md

 Type: `object`

+The `excludeAliases` and `includeAliases` key are mutally exclusive.

 #### excludeAliases

 By default, the modules that were polyfilled in Webpack 4 are mirrored over.
 However, if you don't want a module like `console` to be polyfilled you can specify alises to be skipped here.